-ABOUT THE AAO-HNS/F The American Academy o
+ABOUT THE AAO-HNS/F

 The American Academy of Otolaryngology-Head and Neck Surgery (www.entnet.org), one of the oldest medical associations in the nation, represents about 12,000 physicians and allied health professionals who specialize in the diagnosis and treatment of disorders of the ears, nose, throat and related structures of the head and neck.
 The Academy serves its members by facilitating the advancement of the science and art of medicine related to otolaryngology and by representing the specialty in governmental and socioeconomic issues.
 The AAO-HNS Foundation works to advance the art, science, and ethical practice of otolaryngology-head and neck surgery through education, researach, and lifelong learning.
-The organization's vision: "Empowering otolaryngology-head and neck surgeons to deliver the best patient care."
+The organization's vision: "Empowering otolaryn-